Today, we will explain how to say “I don’t know” in Korean.

-We all like to know the answer to questions.
+We all like to know the answers to questions.
 It makes us feel helpful, knowledgeable, and in control.

 We’ve also included a FREE PDF guide to this lesson that you can take with you on the go.
 Check it out below: